-Are you planning on retiring in another country?
+So, are you planning on retiring in another country?
 Are you a multinational, dividing your work life between countries?
-Do you work abroad to support your family, and hope to return and live near them in retirement?
+Do you work abroad to support your family and hope to return and live near them in retirement?

 This guide is for you.